bartala/PalliativEtiological/README.md

 ## 📚 **Overview**
-This repository contains code and links to the datasets necessary to run the HetIG-PreDiG model.
-HetIG-PreDiG is a method for predicting novel disease genes using node embeddings in heterogeneous graphs.
+This repository contains code and links to the datasets necessary to run the HeteroSciGraphNet Classifier model.
+HeteroSciGraphNet Classifier is a method for predicting novel drugs as etiological or palliative using node embeddings in heterogeneous graphs.

 ### Motivation
-Graph analytical approaches permit identifying novel genes involved in complex diseases, but are limited by (i) inferring structural network similarity of connected genes, ignoring potentially relevant unconnected nodes; (ii) using homogeneous graphs, missing gene-disease associations’ complexity; (iii) relying on disease/gene-phenotype associations’ similarities, involving highly incomplete data; (iv) using binary classification, with gene-disease edges as positive training samples, and non-associated gene and disease nodes as negative samples that may include currently unknown disease genes; or (v) reporting predicted novel associations without systematically evaluating their accuracy.
+Understanding the relationships between drugs, genes, and diseases is crucial for developing effective treatments.
+Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes) and palliative (alleviating symptoms).
+Despite its significance in drug design and repurposing, this distinction has not been extensively explored.

 ### Results
-HetIG-PreDiG analyzes a graph with gene-gene, gene-disease, and gene-tissue associations.
-It allows predicting novel disease genes using low-dimensional representation of nodes accounting for network structure, and extending beyond network structure using the developed Gene-Disease Prioritization Score (GDPS) reflecting the degree of gene-disease association via gene co-expression data.
+We compiled a comprehensive dataset of 2,018 FDA-approved drugs, including their target genes, protein interactions, and disease associations, sourced from four biomedical databases.
+This dataset was enriched with manually annotated mechanisms of action (MOA).
+Utilizing this data, we created a heterogeneous network linking drugs, genes, and diseases, revealing notable patterns like the prevalence of follow-on drugs (targeting the same genes).
+We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a hybrid GNN-SciBERT model - for classifying drug MOAs.
+The hybrid model demonstrated superior performance, achieving an F1-score of 0.934 in identifying drug MOAs.

 ## 🔗 **Resources**